February 21st 2019

 “A thought-provoking study confirmed that higher intakes of total fat, monounsaturated fat (such as olive oil) and even saturated fat are significantly associated with increased skin elasticity and decreased wrinkling of the skin.”

-For a skin-beautifying breakfast, stir up a bowl of Chia Co Oats+Chia, which is also one of the ‘Magnificent Seven’ body boosters in our limited edition health box.
+For a skin-beautifying breakfast, stir up a bowl of Chia Co Oats+Chia.
 Along with fatty acid-rich chia seeds, it contains virgin coconut oil for additional anti-ageing kudos.
 It also takes about two seconds to make and is an ideal option for breakfast al-desko.
 Croissants have nothing on mighty coconut oil.

 Dr Stephanie advises adding two servings a week to your shopping list, as ‘by far the best source of omega-3 is oily, cold-water fish’.
 Here’s why omega number three is so key: